F-VLM: Open-Vocabulary Object Detection upon Frozen Vision and Language Models: Ablation

 \subsection{Score Fusion}

 We explore the use of arithmetic vs geometric means to fuse the VLM and detection scores in~\eqref{eqn:combine-score}.
 Table~\ref{tab:score-fuse} shows that using geometric mean is significantly better by more than 8 points.
+In Figure~\ref{fig:sweep-score-fuse}, we perform a dense grid sweep over $\alpha, \beta$ and confirm the 8-point gap between geometric and arithmetic means still holds.

 We perform a more in-depth study of score fusion parameters in Table~\ref{tab:score-ablations}.
+From the table, we see that $\beta$ is the main tunable parameter of our model, and the performance is relatively robust to $\alpha$.
+For most practical use cases, we recommend setting $T=0.01$.
+The temperature $\tau$ in Equation~\ref{eqn:detect-logit} is learned automatically and needs no tuning.